Corchorus olitorius: Culinary use

+A spoonful of ninnouwi ('Corchorus olitorius'), a jute mallow stew served in a restaurant in Natitingou, Benin.

-C. olitorius is cultivated in Syria, Lebanon, Palestine, Tunisia and Egypt as a potherb and its culinary use goes back at least as far as the Ancient Egyptians.
-It is an important leafy vegetable in Côte d'Ivoire, Benin, Liberia, Nigeria, Ghana, Cameroon, Sudan, Uganda, Kenya, Zambia and Zimbabwe.
+C. olitorius is cultivated in Syria, Lebanon, Palestine, Tunisia, Sudan and Egypt as a potherb and its culinary use goes back at least as far as the Ancient Egyptians.
+It is an important leafy vegetable in Togo, Côte d'Ivoire, Benin, Liberia, Nigeria, Ghana, Cameroon, Sudan, Uganda, Kenya, Zambia and Zimbabwe.
 It is also cultivated and eaten in the Caribbean and Brazil, in the Middle East and in India, Bangladesh, Japan and China.
 Its leaves are a special favourite of the Boros of northeast India, who make a mucilaginous preparation with its dried leaves mixed with fatty pork and lye called narji.

-In Nigeria and Zambia, the leaves are boiled to make a sticky, mucilaginous sauce which is served with balls of cassava (served with nshima in Zambia) which are otherwise rather dry.
-In Vietnamese cuisine, it known as rau đay and made into a soup with shrimp.
-In the Philippines, it is known as saluyot and the young leaves are cooked in soups and stews, like Dinengdeng and Bulanglang.
-In Egypt and Palestine, mulukhiyah is a dish made from the boiled leaves.
-In Tunisia, the leaves are turned into powder and cooked with beef or lamb.
+In Nigeria and Zambia the leaves are boiled to make a sticky, mucilaginous sauce which is served with balls of cassava (served with nshima in Zambia) which are otherwise rather dry.
+In Vietnamese cuisine it known as rau đay and made into a soup with shrimp.
+In the Philippines it is known as saluyot and the young leaves are cooked in soups and stews, like Dinengdeng and Bulanglang.
+In Egypt, Sudan and Palestine mulukhiyah is a dish made from the boiled leaves.
+In Tunisia the leaves are turned into powder and cooked with beef or lamb.

 Nutrition

 The edible part of jute is its leaves.
-Richness in potassium, vitamin B6, iron, vitamin A and vitamin C make this crop particularly important, where people cover a high share of their energy requirement by micronutrient-poor staple crops.
+Richness in potassium, vitamin B6, iron, vitamin A and vitamin C make this crop particularly important where people cover a high share of their energy requirement by micronutrient-poor staple crops.
 This vegetable is predominantly eaten in Africa and Asia.
 A traditional Lebanese, Tunisian, Cypriot, Jordanian, Syrian, Palestinian and Egyptian dish made of C. olitorius leaves is mulukhiyah.

 Medicinal aspects

-Consumption of the leaves is reported to be demulcent, deobstruent, diuretic, lactagogue, purgative, and tonic.
-It is also a folk remedy for aches and pains, dysentery, enteritis, fever, pectoral pains, and tumors.
+Consumption of the leaves is reported to be demulcent, deobstruent, diuretic, lactagogue, purgative and tonic.
+It is also a folk remedy for aches and pains, dysentery, enteritis, fever, pectoral pains and tumors.
 Ayurvedics use the leaves for ascites, pain, piles, and tumors.
 Elsewhere the leaves are used for cystitis, dysuria, fever, and gonorrhea.
 The cold infusion is said to restore the appetite and strength.
 It can act as an anti-inflammatory, and it has gastroprotective properties.

+Tobacco alternative

+During the Gaza war, dried leaves of jute mallow (molokhia) were used as a substitute for tobacco amid severe cigarette shortages and soaring prices in the Gaza Strip.
+Traders and consumers dried and crumbled the leaves, often mixing them with liquid nicotine before rolling them into cigarettes.
+The practice emerged as an improvised response to Israeli restrictions on imports and the scarcity of conventional tobacco products, leading to the development of a small local market for molokhia-based cigarettes.
+Some users described the product as an unsatisfactory substitute for tobacco, while others expressed concerns about the safety of unregulated additives used in its preparation.
+Some medical professionals in Gaza have warned against this use as its effects are largely unstudied.
+Several doctors in Gaza also reported cases of suffocation caused by this substance.